 Janice Wald of Mostly Blogging

-Without an advertising budget or sending uncomfortable outreach emails, you get strong links from authority blogs.
+You get strong links from authority blogs without an advertising budget or sending uncomfortable outreach emails.
 The publications will give you credit as the source for the insight you provide them on a specific topic.

-At a point in time, you might encounter journalists who write for Forbes, Inc, Entrepreneur, Business Insider, MarketWatch, etc. Such busy reporters receive tons of responses, so you really need to stand out by crafting original and top-notch insight along with an enticing subject line.
-The key is to pay attention to the requirement so you can match it with your expertise.
+At a point in time, you might encounter journalists who write for Forbes, Inc, Entrepreneur, Business Insider, MarketWatch, etc. Such busy reporters receive tons of responses, so you need to stand out by crafting original and top-notch insight and an enticing subject line.
+The key is to pay attention to the requirement to match it with your expertise.

 Link building with HARO takes effort but is worth the results.
-Since the day I started leveraging this technique, the domain authority of my websites gets improving, thus my SEO rankings.
+Since the day I started leveraging this technique, the domain authority of my websites gets improved, thus, my SEO rankings.

 JamesMcAllister of James McAllister Online